 Lawyers, judges, and clients have been consistent in their call for new lawyers who can hit the ground running.
 Call it what you like—practice-ready, client-ready, or just plain ready—the charge is clear.
 But what are the competencies, skills, characteristics, and qualities that new lawyers need to be ready?
-Foundations for Practice is a first-of-its-kind effort to answer that question.
+And, how can law schools and employers develop learning outcomes and identify hiring tools to instill the desired competencies, skills, characteristics, and qualities in future lawyers?
+Foundations for Practice is a first-of-its-kind effort to answer those questions.

 - Identify the foundations entry-level lawyers need to succeed in the practice of law.

 - Develop measurable models of legal education that support those foundations.

 - Align market needs with hiring practices to incentivize positive improvements.

 The employment gap for law school graduates is well-documented.
 Almost 34 percent of law grads in 2017 did not land full-time jobs requiring a law license ten months after graduation.
 What’s more, only 23 percent of practicing lawyers believe new graduates have the right skills to enter the profession.
 That has serious consequences, not only for job seekers but also for firms, companies, and communities unable to meet their legal and leadership needs.

 But what are new lawyers missing?
 And how can schools and employers help grads hit the ground running?
 These questions are at the heart of our groundbreaking project, Foundations for Practice.
 In the most comprehensive effort of its kind, we surveyed more than 24,000 lawyers in 50 states—across practice settings, specialty, and geography—to uncover the essential attributes of success for lawyers as they launch their careers.